Taurine—2-oxoglutarate transaminase

-Thus, the two substrates of this enzyme are taurine and 2-oxoglutarate, whereas its two products are sulfoacetaldehyde and L-glutamate.
+The two substrates of this enzyme characterised from Achromobacter superficialis are taurine and α-ketoglutaric acid.
+Its products are sulfoacetaldehyde and L-glutamic acid.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is taurine:2-oxoglutarate aminotransferase.
 Other names in common use include taurine aminotransferase, taurine transaminase, taurine-alpha-ketoglutarate aminotransferase, and taurine-glutamate transaminase.
-This enzyme participates in beta-alanine metabolism.
-It employs one cofactor, pyridoxal phosphate.
+It participates in beta-alanine metabolism.